RolfLawrenz/ocpic/README.md

 192.168.1.89 192.168.42.1 192.168.1.1
 ~~~

-On another machine, you should be able to connect to the Pi using your internal network.
+On another machine, you should be able to connect to the Pi using your home network.
 This will be the **192.168.1.89**
 IP address.
 In your browser type: **http://192.168.1.89** or whatever your IP address is set to.
 You should be able to see the OCPIC project in your browser.